mojodojodev/mojodojo.dev/guides/intro_to_mojo/2-basic-types.md

 ## Exercises
-1. Use the Python interpreter to calculate 2 to the power of 8 and return it in a `PythonObject`
+1. Use the Python interpreter to calculate 2 to the power of 8 in a `PythonObject` and print it
-2. Using the Python math module, return `pi` to Mojo and print it
+2. Using the Python `math` module, return `pi` to Mojo and print it
-3. Create a SIMD of DType UInt8, 16 bytes wide and each value at 2, then multiply it by 8 and print it
+3. Initialize two single floats with 64 bits of data and the value 2.0, using the full SIMD version, and the shortened alias version, then multiply them together and print the result.
 4. Create a loop using SIMD that prints four rows of data that looks like this:
 ```
     [1,0,0,0]